Create meaningful work on YouTube without abandoning your nervous system.

 Understand how your nervous system responds to visibility and creative risk.

-Recognize and work with the part of you that wants to share and the part that feels afraid.
+Recognize and work with the part of you that wants to record and share, and the part that feels afraid.

 Take small, sustainable steps that your nervous system can handle.